LibreHealthIO/lh-ehr/CONTRIBUTE.md

 SETTING UP GIT/GITHUB

-How to setup git/github and your local syterm to get started with contributing to librehealthehr
+How to setup git/github and your local system to get started with contributing to librehealthehr

 Note if on Windows download and install Git Bash and use it to run the comands below